 In a sense, everything we authors produce can be labeled as “human interest” when it’s our goal to have our words make a difference in another person’s life.
-Even now, as I’ve finished my memoir, the guiding light has been to show how, as a young Swedish-speaking girl in post-war Finland, my life in the United States became colored by my sense of not belonging anywhere.
+For me, the guiding light has been to show how, as a young Swedish-speaking girl in post-war Finland, my life in the United States became colored by my sense of not belonging anywhere.
+This experience led eventually to my memoir set against the history of Jewish-Scandinavians during World War II (The Yellow Star That Wasn’t: Scandinavia, Miami, and Me).

-I’ve selected the following few samples mainly because they are representative of a variety of sub-topics:
+For this space, I’ve selected the following few samples mainly because they are representative of a variety of sub-topics of the overall genre of human interest:

 Hassles Aside, Amenities Make Condos Worthwhile.
 Miami Herald, (Jan.
 26, 2003).